montebrown/langchain_mcp/docs/TESTING.md

 ### Testing with Mocked Clients

-Use `Mimic` to mock Hermes client:
+Use `Mimic` to mock Anubis client:

 ```elixir
 defmodule MyApp.AdapterTest do